Jack MacLaren

 Jack MacLaren (born c.
-1951) is a Canadian former politician who represented the eastern Ontario riding of Carleton—Mississippi Mills in the Legislative Assembly of Ontario from 2011 to 2018.
+1951) is a former Canadian politician who represented the eastern Ontario riding of Carleton—Mississippi Mills in the Legislative Assembly of Ontario from 2011 to 2018.
 Originally elected as a member of the Progressive Conservative Party of Ontario, he was removed from the party's legislative caucus in 2017 by party leader Patrick Brown after a video recording surfaced of him suggesting that the party would repeal Franco-Ontarian language rights in the province.
 MacLaren announced later that day that he had joined the Trillium Party of Ontario, becoming that party's first MPP.

 Background

 MacLaren was born in Woodlawn, Ontario in 1951.
 He is a past president of the Ontario Landowners Association and graduated with a BSc in civil engineering from Queen's University in 1972.

 Politics

 In 2011, MacLaren contested the party's nomination in the riding of Carleton—Mississippi Mills competing against the sitting MPP Norm Sterling, who had represented the riding and its predecessors in Queen's Park for 34 years.
 MacLaren won the nomination with the help of one of Sterling's fellow MPPs, Randy Hillier.
 Hillier, who was also a past president of the Ontario Landowners Association, campaigned on behalf of MacLaren.

 In the 2011 provincial election, MacLaren defeated Liberal candidate Megan Cornell by about 9,102 votes.
-In the 40th Parliament of Ontario, MacLaren served as his party's deputy critic for infrastructure and transportation from October 26, 2011 to September 30, 2013, when he was promoted to be his party's critic for Senate and Democratic reform.
+In the 40th Parliament of Ontario, MacLaren served as his party's deputy critic for infrastructure and transportation from October 26, 2011, to September 30, 2013, when he was promoted to be his party's critic for Senate and Democratic reform.

 He was re-elected in the June 2014 provincial election defeating Liberal candidate Rosalyn Stevens by 10,029 votes.
-On July 4, 2014, it was announced that MacLaren would continue be the party's critic for Senate and Democratic Reform.
+On July 4, 2014, it was announced that MacLaren would continue to be the party's critic for Senate and Democratic Reform.

 In November 2014, MacLaren introduced a private member's bill to repeal the law that grants environmental protections for the Niagara Escarpment for the second time.
 The bill was named for a late friend of MacLaren's named Bob Mackie who was fighting to prevent the closure of an illegal archery range on his property on the escarpment.
 MacLaren said that his bill would begin to reverse "the tide of creeping socialism that has been slowly taking away our property rights for decades" and that it would restore the values of "our British Christian cultural heritage of freedom, democracy, common-law and private property rights that date back to the Magna Carta of 1215."
-Most PC MPPs either stayed away from the chamber during the vote, which was 40–1 defeat of the bill, but some whose ridings included parts of the escarpment, such as Sylvia Jones, Ted Arnott, and former leader Tim Hudak, stayed to vote against it.
+Most PC MPPs either stayed away from the chamber during the vote, which was a 40–1 defeat of the bill, but some whose ridings included parts of the escarpment, such as Sylvia Jones, Ted Arnott, and former leader Tim Hudak, stayed to vote against it.